 - We will ensure that all Toronto Branch Executive Committee members and volunteers receive training on the provision of goods and services to persons with disabilities, in accordance with the requirements of the Accessibility for Ontarians with Disabilities Act, 2005.

 - We welcome and appreciate your questions, comments and suggestions about Toronto Branch services to persons with disabilities and will endeavour to respond within seven business days.
-Please e-mail any inquiries or feedback to our accessibility coordinator.
+Please e-mail any inquiries or feedback to our accessibility facilitator.